Azerbaijan's MFA: Armenian MFA's worthless statement can't deny truth said by President Aliyev (UPDATE)

 Trend:

-Worthless statement of Armenian Foreign Ministry won’t be able to deny the truth said by President of Azerbaijan, Spokesman for Azerbaijani Foreign Ministry Leyla Abdullayeva said.
+Worthless statement of Armenian Foreign Ministry can't deny the truth said by the president of Azerbaijan, Spokesperson for Azerbaijani Foreign Ministry Leyla Abdullayeva said.

-Abdullayeva made the remark commenting on statement by the Armenian MFA on the speech of the President of Azerbaijan at the UN General Assembly, Trend reports on Sept.26.
+Abdullayeva made the remark commenting on the statement by the Armenian Foreign Ministry regarding Azerbaijani President Ilham Aliyev's speech at the UN General Assembly, Trend reports on Sept.26.

-"In his speech at the general debate of the 75th session of the UN General Assembly, President of Azerbaijan Ilham Aliyev clearly and with concrete facts informed the world community about the failed policy of the aggressor country of Armenia and its current leadership.
-By its worthless statement Armenian Foreign Ministry can’t refute truth expressed by the President of Azerbaijan", Abdullayeva said.
+"In his speech at the general debate of the 75th session of the UN General Assembly, President of Azerbaijan Ilham Aliyev clearly and with facts informed the world community about the failed policy of Armenia and its current leadership," Abdullayeva said.

-She noted that the present Armenia is a country facing a deep demographic, social and economic crisis, the main reason for which is that it sticks to aggressive policy against Azerbaijan.
+She noted that the present Armenia is a country facing a deep demographic, social and economic crisis, the main reason for which is the implementation of an aggressive policy against Azerbaijan.

-"Despite the fact that two years ago the regime changed in Armenia, the current government continues the with the same policy,” the spokesman pointed out.
+"Despite the fact that two years ago the regime changed in Armenia, the current government continues the policy of the previous, criminal junta regime,” the spokesperson pointed out.
 “In Armenia, where human rights are grossly and widely violated, judges are exposed to pressure, opposition activists and political opponents are arrested, a dictatorship regime has been created.
 The authorities declaring that they received a mandate from the people, are very far from ensuring the interests of the people."

+“While the hands of the previous Armenian president are stained with the blood of the crimes committed during the war against Azerbaijan, especially against women, children and the elderly, killed with utter cruelty in Khojaly, the blood of a 76-year-old man who was killed in Tovuz district on July 14 this year is on the conscience of the current leadership,” she noted.

+"Lies, duplicity, falsehood, provocation and finally, war crimes are the main qualities peculiar to the current Armenian leadership,” Abdullayeva said.
+“The absurd statement of the Foreign Ministry of the country ruled by a man who is unable to fulfill any of his promises given to the people when coming to power, pushes the country to the abyss."